-Kirby, Guhathakurta, & Sneden (2008)
+Kirby, Guhathakurta, & Sneden (2008) give the complete line list, but the version used here has been modified according to

 Fig. 2.- Examples of three synthetic spectra computed with MOOG.
 The stellar parameters and model atmospheres are identical to those shown in Figure 1.